Setting Up the Cisco Unified IP Phone

 Before installing the Cisco Unified IP Phone, review the requirements in these sections:

 For the Cisco Unified IP Phone 7931G to successfully operate as a Cisco Unified IP Phone endpoint in your network, your network must meet these requirements:

-–Cisco Unified CM 4.x and later installed in your network and configured to handle call processing
+– Cisco Unified Communications Manager Release 4.x or higher installed in your network and configured to handle call processing

-Note The Cisco Unified IP Phone displays the date and time from Cisco Unified CM.
-If the Cisco Unified CM server is located in a different time zone than the phones, the phones will not display the local time.
+Note The Cisco Unified IP Phone displays the date and time from Cisco Unified Communications Manager.
+If the Cisco Unified Communications Manager server is located in a different time zone than the phones, the phones will not display the local time.

-The Cisco Unified IP Phone requires Cisco Unified CM to handle call processing.
-To ensure that Cisco Unified CM is set up properly to manage the phone and route and process calls, see the Cisco Unified Communications Manager Administration Guide or the context-sensitive help in the Cisco Unified CM application.
+The Cisco Unified IP Phone requires Cisco Unified Communications Manager to handle call processing.
+Refer to Cisco Unified Communications Manager Administration Guide or to context-sensitive help in the Cisco Unified Communications Manager application to ensure that Cisco Unified Communications Manager is set up properly to manage the phone and to properly route and process calls.

 Understanding the Cisco Unified IP Phone 7931G Components